apache/trafficcontrol/docs/source/api/v3/servers_id.rst

 	.. deprecated:: 3.0
 		This field is deprecated and will be removed in a future API version.
 Operators should migrate this data into the ``interfaces`` property of the server.

 :offlineReason:   A user-entered reason why the server was in ADMIN_DOWN or OFFLINE status
 :physLocation:    The name of the physical location where the server resided
 :physLocationId:  An integral, unique identifier for the physical location where the server resided
 :profile:         The :ref:`profile-name` of the :term:`Profile` which was used by this server
 :profileDesc:     A :ref:`profile-description` of the :term:`Profile` which was used by this server
 :profileId:       The :ref:`profile-id` the :term:`Profile` which was used by this server
 :revalPending:    A boolean value which, if ``true`` indicates that this server had pending content invalidation/revalidation

+	.. note::	  While not officially deprecated, this is based on the values corresponding to ``revalUpdateTime`` and ``revalApplyTime``.
+It is preferred to use the timestamp fields going forward as this will likely be deprecated in the future.

+:revalUpdateTime: The last time a content invalidation/revalidation request was submitted for this server.
+This field defaults to standard epoch
+:revalApplyTime:  The last time a content invalidation/revalidation request was applied by this server.
+This field defaults to standard epoch
 :rack:            A string indicating "server rack" location
 :routerHostName:  The human-readable name of the router responsible for reaching this server
 :routerPortName:  The human-readable name of the port used by the router responsible for reaching this server
 :status:          The :term:`Status` of the server

 	.. seealso:: :ref:`health-proto`